 Key issues were extracted from the recent effective evaluation survey, so we have designated a few steps for improvement including an increase in the frequency of progress reports to the board regarding the business plan and important investment plans, and a change to our policy of the board structure by increasing the proportion of outside directors to at least one third.
 While working on these matters, our board has strengthened its monitoring function.
-In 2019, our board has strived to improve its efficiency by appointing a non-executive chairperson to clarify their roles of business execution and monitoring.
+In FY 2020, regarding the operation of the board, we made efforts to improve the effectiveness of the board by providing regular reports on matters including execution status and results of important resolutions, the progress of management plans, compliance, safety management, and system risks, as well as holding liaison meetings and seminars for independent outside officers.